 • Appropriate use: Loperamide is a symptom-directed treatment; if an underlying diagnosis is made, other disease-specific treatment may be indicated.
-Contraindicated if diarrhea is accompanied by high fever or blood in stool.
-Should not be used when inhibition of peristalsis is undesirable or dangerous.
 Concurrent fluid and electrolyte replacement is often necessary in all age groups depending upon severity of diarrhea.
-If improvement in acute diarrhea does not occur in 2 days, discontinue use and consult healthcare provider.

 • Duration of use: If diarrhea lasts longer than 2 days, symptoms worsen, or abdominal swelling or bulging develops, discontinue use and consult healthcare provider.

 Pregnancy Risk Factor

-Teratogenic effects were not observed in animal reproduction studies.
-Information related to loperamide use in pregnancy is limited and data is conflicting (Einarson, 2000; Källén, 2008).
-For acute diarrhea in pregnant women, some clinicians recommend oral rehydration and dietary changes; loperamide in small amounts may be used only if symptoms are disabling (Wald, 2003).
+Adverse effects have not been observed in animal reproduction studies.
+Information related to loperamide use in pregnancy is limited and data is conflicting (Einarson 2000; Källén 2008).
+For acute diarrhea in pregnant women, some clinicians recommend oral rehydration and dietary changes; loperamide in small amounts may be used only if symptoms are disabling (Wald 2003).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience fatigue or loss of strength and energy.
 Have patient report immediately to prescriber severe dizziness, passing out, tachycardia, abnormal heartbeat, severe nausea; severe vomiting; abdominal pain; constipation; abdominal edema; bloating; black, tarry, or bloody stools; urinary retention; or change in amount of urine passed (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.